 8. Billie

 Billie's knowledge base is somewhat nontraditional.
-There’s no search bar, it doesn’t introduce the content, and the user first sees a visually appealing header image with a reassurance that Billie is here to help.
+There’s no search bar and instead, the user first sees a visually appealing header image with a reassurance that Billie is here to help.

 This example is so brilliant because it aligns with the tone of the brand.